snipaid-nlg/.github/profile/README.md

 They all target a different audience, have different length and style.
 Writing them is tedious work.
 We try to automate this process. \
 This way, journalists have more time for high-quality research!

+## 🎉 Live Demo

+Our demo is live at [snipaid.tech](https://snipaid.tech). \
+Check it out and generate some snippets yourself.

 ## 💸 Sponsors